rowland007/homelab-playbook/docs/os/achunter.md

         kwargs = kwargs_from_env(environment=environment)
 ```

-After this change, installation of AC Hunter and Zeek completed without errors.
-AC Hunter CE is up and running.
+After this change, the installation of AC Hunter and Zeek will complete without errors.
+AC-Hunter CE is up and running.

 ## User Guides